kyma-project/api-gateway/docs/user/README.md

 ## Prerequisites

-You must enable the Istio module to be able to use the API Gateway module.
+You must add the Istio module to be able to use the API Gateway module.

 ## Useful Links